 Smart Energy Analytics Campaign

 Most recently, we've just completed the Smart Energy Analytics Campaign, supporting the adoption of EMIS technology.
 Campaign participants used their EMIS to enable millions of dollars of savings in annual energy costs, and through our research, we developed the largest dataset of EMIS costs and benefits ever compiled.
-We welcome others to take advantage of this research.
+We welcome others to take advantage of this research; visit the Campaign website here, and you'll find a comprehensive EMIS toolkit on the Better Buildings website here.